What is Founder?

 It’s important to understand that non-structural STARCHES are the problem, because horses are a ‘rapid digesting’ starch, which quickly converts to sugars that can spike the blood sugar levels, especially in animals with insulin regulation issues.

 ‘Slow digesting’ starches (structural starches, aka FIBER) are generally not a problem, as they take longer to break down within a gut, and are considered low-glycemic, which provides the body energy without spiking the blood sugar levels.
 Unrestricted access to excessive amounts of non-structural starches are what is the most common cause of ‘Grass Foundering.’

 Common grasses found in most pastures, store energy to help with their own growth cycle, survival and seed production.
 Energy is a form of starch.
 The ‘structural’ starch generally isn’t the problem, it’s the ‘juice’ and ‘meat’ inside the grass that is ‘non-structural’ and can be the problem when a horse eats too much.
 However, founder can also, happen when horses are fed too much non-structural starches from grain or treats.

-Limit the time they are turned out, and the time of the day.
+Limit the time they are turned out, and consider the time of the day.